-In the second semester the students deepen and broaden their knowledge in economics using the basics covered in semester one in microeconomics as three of the four courses in the second semester are within economics (Macroeconomic Principles, International Trade Theory, and International Macroeconomics and Finance).
-In addition to that students take a course in mathematics (Introduction to mathematical methods for economic analysis).
+In the second semester the students deepen and broaden their knowledge in economics as two of the four courses in the second semester are within economics (Macroeconomic Principles and

+International Macroeconomics and Finance).
+In addition to that students take a course in mathematics (Introduction to Mathematical Methods for Economic Analysis) and a course in corporate finance.

 The course Macroeconomic Principles offers a foundation for students to learn about economic theory.
 Integral parts of the course are the analysis of macroeconomic variables such as economic growth, inflation, and unemployment.
 Possibilities and difficulties to manage the economy with the aid of economic policy as well as how the open economy is affected by international developments are central to the course.
-In parallel the course Introduction to mathematical methods for economic analysis further prepare the students for later courses in economics, statistics and econometrics.
+In parallel the course Introduction to Mathematical Methods for Economic Analysis further prepare the students for later courses in economics, statistics and econometrics.